kojix2/deepl-cli/README.md

 ## Installation

+Compiled binary versions of deepl-cli are uploaded to GitHub Release.
+(Windows version is also uploaded but does not work properly)

+### From source code

 1. Clone this repository: `git clone https://github.com/kojix2/deepl-cli.git`
 2. Change to the cloned directory: `cd deepl-cli`
 3. Build the project using shards: `shards build`